 If you have accidentally blocked the wrong sender, can you unblock them?
 Yes, you can.
 For unblocking a sender, open a message by the sender and you will see a huge button flashing unblock.
 Click on it.
 A confirmation window will pop up, confirm your action.

 However, if you don’t have any message from that sender with you or you can’t find one, there’s another way you can do that.
 Click on the gear icon in your Gmail account.
-From the gear drop-down, select settings and navigate to the Filters and blocked addresses option.
+From the gear drop-down, select settings and navigate to the Filters and Blocked addresses option.
 There you will find the name of the sender you want to unblock, click unblock beside it.
 Confirm the action in the popup window and you are done.

-Gmail has made it easy for its users to get rid of all the unwanted emails and senders.
+Gmail has made it easy for its users to get rid of all unwanted emails and senders.
 That’s one reason people love using Gmail.